In

 entrance, it is hard to deny that you have just stepped into paradise.

-The 745-acre resort community overlooks the Sea of Cortez, and the
+The 745-acre resort community overlooks the Sea of Cortez, and

-of plants and animals.
+species of plants and animals.

 Despite